robj/streamco/README.md

 ## Thoughts on improving the design of the tests API to align with RESTFul principles / standardisation ( http://jsonapi.org )

-- POST to /show for every show instead of one POST request ShowsController#create) , return 201 Created and singular show root
+- POST to /shows for each individual show instead of a single bulk POST request ShowsController#create) , return 201 Created, singular show root
    show: { title: 'a', image: 'b', slug: 'c' }
-- If minimizing req/response is absolutely necessary POST an array of posts to /post_collection (However creating many requests in parrallel would probably be more effiecient in a real world scenario with a pool of api servers and be more RESTful)
+- Creating many requests in parallel would probably be more effiecient in a real world scenario with a pool of api servers, is RESTful, and a bad validation of a single show does not invalidate all shows as when posted in bulk.
+- return 422 Unprocessable Entity on validation errrors, more specific than bad request.

 - Seperate GET request to get filtered Shows.
 - GET on the show collection with query params
     ( GET /shows?episodeCount.gte=1&drm=true )
-    respond with status 200, and plural shows root with array
+    respond with status 200 OK,  plural shows root with array

     shows: [ { title: 'a', image: 'b', slug: 'c' },
              { title: 'd', image: 'e', slug: 'f' }